 Elementary and Secondary Education Act (ESEA)

-The Elementary and Secondary Education Act (ESEA) was originally signed into law by President Lyndon B. Johnson in 1965 to provide Federal funding to assist schools that serve high numbers or high percentages of students from low-income families.
+The Elementary and Secondary Education Act was originally signed into law by President Lyndon B. Johnson in 1965 to provide Federal funding to assist schools that serve high numbers or high percentages of students from low-income families.
 Since then, ESEA has been reauthorized by Congress several times.
 In 2001, ESEA was reauthorized as the No Child Left Behind Act (NCLB).
 In December 2015, ESEA was reauthorized and signed into law as the Every Student Succeeds Act (ESSA).
-ESEA as amended by ESSA will go into effect beginning with the 2017-2018 school year.
-The remainder of the 2015-2016 school year and the 2016-2017 school year will be an orderly transition period from NCLB as states await new guidance for ESSA implementation from the U. S. Department of Education.
+ESEA as amended by ESSA goes into effect beginning with the 2017-2018 school year.